x0wllaar/tpf/README.md

     Serving on ONION_ADDR
     ...

-On your client computer, load your client key into Tor:
+On your client computer, make sure Tor Browser is running and connected, and load your client key into Tor:

     tpf client key --keyfile key.ckey load ONION_ADDR